DAAR Status Report

 Schools can help in default aversion by informing ISAC of a borrower's current enrollment, as well as changes to a borrower's address or telephone number.
 Current borrower demographic information is essential in contacting borrowers to avoid default.
 To assist schools in communicating this information, ISAC's Student Information Change Form may be used.
 The form may be faxed or mailed to School Services (fax and mailing information is on the bottom of the form).

-For any questions concerning the DAAR report or the My Zone process, contact School Services at 866.247.2172 or firstname.lastname@example.org.
+For any questions concerning the DAAR report or to request a DAAR report, contact School Services at 866.247.2172 or email@example.com.